solo-io/gloo/docs/content/guides/security/waf/_index.md

 After this config has been successfully applied, run the curl command from above and the output should be the same.

-The two methods outlined above represent the two main ways to apply basic rule string WAF configs to Gloo routes.
+The two methods outlined above represent the two main ways to apply basic rule string WAF configs to Gloo Edge routes.

 #### Core Rule Set

 As mentioned earlier, the main free Mod Security rule set available is the OWASP Core Rule Set.
-As with all other rule sets, the Core Rule Set can be applied manually via the rule set configs, Gloo offers an easy way to apply the entire Core Rule Set, and configure it.
+As with all other rule sets, the Core Rule Set can be applied manually via the rule set configs, Gloo Edge offers an easy way to apply the entire Core Rule Set, and configure it.

 In order to apply the Core Rule Set add the following to the default virtual service.
 Without the coreRuleSet field, the OWASP Core Rule Set files will not be included.